speedily/dummypics/Readme.md

 - **AI Tools:** Smart pricing, fraud prediction, tenant analysis
 - **Global Expansion:** Focus on Africa and other Developing Countries
 - **Token Ecosystem:** $VERYDORM for staking, access, and discounts

+- **AI Chatbot on Government Sites:** Search property records from government sites via our chatbots.

+- **Integration Into Search Engines and Travel Booking Sites:** Search property records from hotel booking sites like Google and Booking.com via our api partner program integration.